-Impact and which Action Lead officer Timescale protected characteristics are impacted?
-Action Timescale Age Ensure all facilities remain open in the park.
-Stephen McDonnell (Interim Ongoing Ensure that finishing times as set out under the Premises Licence is adhered to.
-Director: Commercial & Operations) Ongoing Disability Find alternative and suitable locations for user groups which may be displaced by the events.
+Impact and which protected characteristics are impacted?
+Action Lead officer Timescale Age Ensure all facilities remain open in the park.
+Stephen McDonnell, Director - Ongoing Ensure that finishing times as set out under the Premises Licence are adhered to.
+Environment and Neighbourhoods Ongoing Disability Find alternative and suitable locations for user groups which may be displaced by the events.
 Ensure thoroughfares are maintained within the park at all times, and when those agreed are closed, find alternatives which all abilities can access.
 Ensure wayfinding maps and signage is placed in visible locations to help park users maintain access while events are taking place.
-Stephen McDonnell (Interim Director: Commercial & Operations) Ongoing Race & Ethnicity Ensure wayfinding maps and signage is accessible for those who may not Stephen McDonnell (Interim Ongoing speak or read English, enabling them to access all facilities within the park.
-Director: Commercial & Operations) -- -- --
+Stephen McDonnell, Director - Environment and Neighbourhoods Ongoing Race & Ethnicity Ensure wayfinding maps and signage is accessible for those who may not speak or read English, enabling them to access all facilities within the park.
+Stephen McDonnell, Director - Environment and Neighbourhoods Ongoing